 - Refunds will only be issued for requests received in writing more than 14 days in advance of the class date.
 For details of enrollment and refund policies, please see our Class Schedule and Registration form.

 Head Instructor Anthony Von der Muhll L.Ac., DNBAO, FAIPM specializes in sports, orthopedic and neuro-musculoskeletal injuries and pain conditions.
 He became Licensed as an Acupuncturist in 2003, and was the first graduate of the Five Branches University’s’ Integrative Sports Medicine program.
 He has served as a Clinical Instructor and Associate Professor at the Five Branches since 2005, and as an Instructor in the Doctorate of Acupuncture and Oriental Medicine Program of the Academy of Chinese Culture and Health Sciences beginning in 2017.
 He is also a Diplomate of the National Board of Acupuncture Orthopedics, a Fellow of the Academy of Integrative Pain Management, and certified as a Personal Trainer through the American College of Sports Medicine.
-He is also one of the few traditionally-trained acupuncturists who has also become certified as a Myofascial Trigger Point Therapist (dry needling) through Myopain Seminars.
-He has 20 years of clinical experience as a sports massage therapist, physical therapy aide, athletic training assistant, and licensed acupuncturist in multi-disciplinary clinics, including SpineMed Associates and the PRIME Pain Medicine Institute.
+He is also one of few traditionally-trained acupuncturists who has also become certified as a Myofascial Trigger Point Therapist (dry needling) through Myopain Seminars.
+He has over 15 years of clinical experience as a sports massage therapist, physical therapy aide, athletic training assistant, and licensed acupuncturist in multi-disciplinary clinics, including SpineMed Associates and the PRIME Pain Medicine Institute.
 He has also served as an Expert Witness for the California Acupuncture Board (CAB) and in civil malpractice litigation.
-He is approved by the CAB as a provider for Continuing Education (Provider #1225)
+He is approved by the CAB as a provider for Continuing Education (Provider #1225).

 For more information: